-The 2020 Fort Erie Prince of Wales stakes is due to take place on September 29, which will be the 85th running of the Prince of Wales stakes.
-The odds were last updated on June 8, 2020:
+The 2022 Fort Erie Prince of Wales stakes is due to take place on September 13th.
+The odds were last updated on May 23, 2022:

 It is a beautiful property just one mile from the United States border and is in the quaint and quiet town of Fort Erie in Ontario.
 The Fort Erie Race Track sits on 144 acres, has a one-mile-long dirt track, and a seven-furlong turf course.

 With full fields and contentious races at Fort Erie where both local runners and rivals from nearby Woodbine can provide deep and interesting contests, bettors not on site will need to use a reputable online racebook to get the best Fort Erie horse racing odds.

 An online racebook not only provides players with a more convenient way to enjoy the action but also puts cash back into their pockets via loyalty, bonus and rebate programs.
 Here are a few recommended choices: